Enjoy life, Journey Moore Often!

 Trinidad & Tobago

-Dianne went on a mission trip.
+Dianne was working for a non-profit.
 She hates heat, bugs, and food cooked by others.
 She absolutely loved being with the island people.
 The mission involved working for the local people getting some larger tasks accomplished that they were not able to either afford or were physically capable of.

 Journey Moore Often Ltd ©2020 All rights reserved.